demonorez/anime-reviews/README.md

 -  [ ] Add friends list.
 -  [ ] Split Voice actors into different lists depending on sub/dub.
 -  [ ] Refactor watch list functionality to place a button on the anime page as opposed to the user profile.
+-  [ ] Refactor styling, customize buttons.
+-  [ ] Separate lists for have watched and will watch.